kvnxiao/jsonequals/README.md

 ## License

-This project is licensed under GNU GPLv3
+This project is licensed under Apache 2.0